-Coming off the back of my best musical year in 2016, 2017—personally—was my most challenging.
-In 2016, I was releasing singles freely, at will, but with no set plan.
-I did a headline show but didn’t follow up with a project, and found myself wanting to replace the music I had because I didn’t want my listeners to be anticipating something they already had.
+Coming off the back of my best musical year in 2016, 2017—personally—was my most challenging year.
+In 2016, I was releasing singles freely but with no set plan.
+I did a headline show but didn’t follow up with a project, and I found myself wanting to replace the music I had because I didn’t want my listeners to be anticipating something they already had.
 I said to myself last year that I was gonna do things completely different, but I knew it would take a bit of time.
 I was working on new music and, before I knew it, label interest started coming.
-I was invited to meetings, and sat in offices—everyone I sat down with was very keen and positive to get things underway but, at the time, no situation followed through.
+I was invited to meetings, and sat in offices—everyone I sat down with was very keen and positive to get things underway, but at the time, no situation followed through.
 The indecisiveness and not knowing where I stood, that took a toll on my confidence and creative spirit which pretty much slowed me down.

 It is, but “Off To Work” came after realising the break was over.
 Too much planning and no execution can leave you executed!
 I had half of the job done in 2016; I just had to take my mindset back to when I worked.
 If I had felt sick or was going through life situations away from work, I’d still have to go to work.
 There were only so many sickies I could have before they would clock on that I’m pulling a fast one [laughs].
 If I didn’t leave, eventually, I would’ve got the sack.
 They’d find someone else to fill my place, and life would go on.
 I think the same applies in music.
 It’s just harder, as you are the driving force.
 There’s no clock-out time when you leave ‘work’ because you are the work, but there’s still a certain level of discipline that needs to be met, like any other job.

 Ain’t that the truth!
 How did the collab with Jme even come about?